nyorain/kms-vulkan/README.md

 anv, the intel vulkan driver.
 The application was tested and verified to work with that implementation on an intel gpu.

-**Important:** Theoretically, the `VK_EXT_queue_family_foreign` extension is needed as well.
-The vulkan standard states that `VK_QUEUE_FAMILY_FOREIGN_EXT` has to be used to transfer ownership of an image to a non-vulkan image user (the drm subsystem).
-There is no (up-to-date) mesa patch for this extension for any desktop vulkan driver though so we currently fall back to using `VK_QUEUE_FAMILY_EXTERNAL`, but this **isn't guaranteed to work**!
-Once the extension is supported on any driver, a patch will be trivial.

 As you can see, the whole vulkan support for KMS is still rather experimental and not widely supported.
 I hope to keep this application updated as more drivers receive correct upstream support for all the required extensions.

-__NOTE__: this has some issues and is slightly outdated by now.
-For a better, full implementation, look e.g. at the [vulkan renderer of wlroots](https://github.com/swaywm/wlroots/pull/2771)

 ## What is atomic modesetting?